-Australian Consumer Law regulators established a National Credit Card Chargebacks Project to improve regulators understanding of the way chargebacks work.
-The purpose of the project was to enable regulators to assist consumers in disputes with traders.
-I have been provided with a summary of the high level findings of the Project.
+Australian Consumer Law regulators have reported ongoing complaints about disputed credit card transactions.
+To pursue these issues, they established a National Credit Card Chargebacks Project.
+As yet, the outcomes of this project have not been publicly reported.
+However, I have been provided with a summary of the high level findings of the Project.
 These include that: